holaphil/amazing-maple-e08ae/src/pages/index.md

   - section_id: hero
     type: section_hero
     title: It's time to build your own house
-    content: >+
+    content: >
       If you look around the web, you may notice every place you exist, your content and data is stored on a platform you do not own.
 Of course these third party platforms provide purpose and value; however, at the end of the day you are still living in someone else's house.

-      holaphil.com is my house

-      You are welcome to take a tour by simply scrolling further down or selecting any of the nav items above.
+      **holaphil.com is my house**.
+Take a tour by simply scrolling further down or selecting any of the nav items above.

       PS — I built holaphil.com using an architecture called **Jamstack**.